-Our faculty includes full-time faculty and adjunct faculty whom we employ to teach on a course-by-course basis for a specified fee.
-During our Fall 2013 semester, 56.0% of the seats on our ground traditional campus were taught by full-time faculty with the remaining seats taught by adjunct faculty.
-In the fourth quarter of 2012, 23.2% of our students in online classes were taught by full-time faculty.
-This increased to 31.0% in the fourth quarter of 2013.
-The remaining courses are primarily taught by adjunct faculty.
-Our current faculty members hold at least a master's degree in their respective fields and approximately 36% of our teaching faculty hold doctorate degrees.
+Our faculty includes full-time faculty, as well as adjunct faculty with relevant practical experience whom we employ to teach on a course-by-course basis for a specified fee.
+Our current faculty members hold at least a master's degree in their respective fields and approximately 40% of our teaching faculty hold doctorate degrees.